matthewgottlieb/autoPortConfigAgent/README.md

 # Arista Auto Port Config Agent
 Spiritual successor to the work by https://github.com/jonathansm/arista-scripts.

 This EOS agent will configure interfaces based on MAC or OUI connected to ports when they become operational.
-Configuration data can be stored in either YAML or JSON format and is stored in flash.
+Configuration data can be stored in either YAML or JSON format.
+Examples of both formats are provided in this repository.
 Ports can also be configured to a default state when they switch to the link down state.

-## Config
-Configuration data is stored in /mnt/flash/autoPortConfigAgent.config and can be in YAML or JSON format, with the YAML preferred.
-Examples of both formats are provided in this repository.

 ## Run Location and parameters
 This python agent should be stored in /mnt/flash and is run using the EOS daemon syntax.
 There are currently three configuration options